thrumdev/blobs/README.md

 <pre>
 <a href=".">blobs</a>: The Ikura monorepo.
 ├──<a href="./adapters">adapters</a>: Adapters for various rollup development kits (RDK).
-│   ├── <a href="./adapters/rollkit">rollkit</a>: An adapter connecting Rollkit to Ikura │   ├── <a href="./adapters/sovereign">sovereign</a>: An adapter connecting Sovereign to Ikura.
+│   ├── <a href="./adapters/sovereign">sovereign</a>: An adapter connecting Sovereign to Ikura.
 ├──<a href="./demo">demo</a>: Projects showcasing integration of RDKs with Ikura.
 │   ├── <a href="./demo/rollkit">rollkit</a>: Rollkit's GM rollup.